connectedcooking/opcua-dynamic-node-manager/README.md

 ### Architecture

-The overall architecture of the Dynamic Node Manager consists from three logical components:
+The overall architecture of the dynamic node manager consists of three logical components:

-- Vendor Server SDK
+- Vendor server SDK
 - Vendor-specific Adaptor
-- Node Manager with Dynamic Node definitions
+- Node manager with dynamic node definitions

-The Adaptor implements the Server Interface to intercept the request to a specific namespace and provides a response by calling the Dynamic Node Manager.
+The adaptor implements the server interface to intercept the request to a specific namespace and provides a response by calling the dynamic node manager.

 ![Dynamic Node Manager Architecture](doc/Dynamic-Node-Manager-Architecture.png)